 LIVE PERFORMANCE STATS

 shut down for the summer

 Things to notice:

 The room temperature sensor is in the utility room that remains warmer than the rest of the space due to the leakage from the heating equipment.
 A sudden rise in that room temperature also correlates to the propane heater's waste heat contributing to the room temperature.
 Sharp increases in the room temperature are also partly due to my lighting the wood stove that has a heat reclaimer blower mounted in the flue above it that circulates hot air very quickly and raises the building temperature by several degrees quite rapidly.
-The heat reclaimer is currently:

 The propane heater only operates if the storage temperature is below 140F, and it brings the temperature up to 140 to feed the radiant loops.
 In the absence of solar gain the storage tank will settle out between 70 and 110°F. 110°F is the return temperature of the hot water from two baseboard radiators on the second floor, while 70° is the return temperature from the concrete radiant floor.
 The collectors augment this base temperature when the sun is shining.
 When you see the propane heater short cycling - that is when it is heating the 2nd floor via radiators, and the storage temperature typically will rise in steps each time it runs if it was below 110F.
 Click here to see a review of annual heating costs and propane consumption by heating season since 2001.